chrisvaillancourt/vanilla-js-rollup/README.md

-# Vanilla Web Dev Template
+# Vanilla Web Dev Template with Rollup

-A vanilla js template.
+A vanilla js template that uses rollup for bundling.

 ## Todo